 Iron Sharpens Iron

 Anger-management, communication and self-regulation course, delivered through a physical/creative learning approach, such as gardening or boxing.
+This is an 8-week course open to Years 5-12 boys and girls.

 Students sharpen their iron in a boxing class